blaze534new/blaze534new/README.md

 - 👋 Hi, I’m @blaze534
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning Ai reasoning
+- 🌱 I’m currently learning Ai Agents
 - 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me: on discord: blaze534.py
 - 😄 Pronouns: he/him